tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 #### Rescue

 If something goes wrong and NixOS doesn't boot or is otherwise unusable, you can first try rolling back to a previous generation.
-Instead of selecting the default GRUB option, select "NixOS - All configurations" and boot a configuration that worked previously.
+Instead of selecting the default bootloader option, choose another configuration that worked previously.

 If something is seriously wrong and the bootloader does not work (or you don't have any other generations), you will want to get back into the installer.
 To start the installer with a system installed on the internal disk, shut down the computer, re-insert the USB drive with the installer, start it up again, hit a key in U-Boot when prompted to stop autoboot, then run the command `run bootcmd_usb0`.

 Once in the installer, you can re-mount your root partition and EFI system partition without reformatting them.
 Depending on what exactly went wrong, you might need to edit your configuration, copy over the latest M1 support module, or update U-Boot using the latest installer.

 Rerunning the installer will create a new generation but not touch any user data.
-This means you can "undo" the installation by selecting a previous generation in GRUB.
+This means you can "undo" the installation by selecting a previous generation in the bootloader.
 To redo the installation without changing your root password or changing the version of Nixpkgs, run:
 ```
 # nixos-install --no-root-password --no-channel-copy
 ```

-In extreme circumstances, you can delete the EFI system partition and stub macOS install and rerun the Asahi Linux installer, then follow the steps above to reinstall NixOS's GRUB and bootloader menu.
+In extreme circumstances, you can delete the EFI system partition and stub macOS install and rerun the Asahi Linux installer, then follow the steps above to reinstall NixOS's bootloader menu.
 You will need to regenerate the hardware configuration using `nixos-generate-config --root /mnt` because the EFI system partition's ID will change.
 This shouldn't modify your root partition or other NixOS configuration, but of course it's always smart to have a backup.

 #### Kernel Update

 To update the Asahi kernel, you can download newer files under `nix/m1-support` from this repo and place them under `/etc/nixos/m1-support`.
 Alternately, you can edit the kernel config in `/etc/nixos/m1-support/kernel/config`.
 Consult the comments in `/etc/nixos/m1-support/kernel/default.nix` and `/etc/nixos/m1-support/kernel/package.nix` for more details.
 Any changes will require a configuration rebuild and reboot to take effect.
 Note that if the kernel device trees change, U-Boot will need to be updated too.
-This will be handled automatically (see below).
+This should be handled automatically (see below).

 #### U-Boot/m1n1 Update